poikilos/filter/readme.md

 post-sanitized word and partial word searches.

-There is a default configuration at the URL specified by the default `filter_url`.
+There is a default configuration at the URL specified by the default `filter.url`.
 The default configuration includes words, word_partials, and deep_partials (checked after removing spaces from the message).

 There is no default local word list, and adding words to the local word